How to Send Manga to Kindle with MangaSendr: The Complete 2026 Guide

 3. The file is over Amazon's 50MB Send-to-Kindle limit

-5. The chapter is on your Kindle but not in your library list
+4. The file is on your Kindle but not in your library list

 Sometimes Amazon takes a few minutes to re-index Personal Documents.
 If the file isn't visible in Library → Downloaded after 5 minutes, sync the device manually (Settings → Sync Your Kindle).
 If it's still missing after a sync, check the delivery history in MangaSendr: a "delivered" status means we got a 200 from Amazon's mail server, so the issue is on Amazon's side, not ours.

-6. The chapter renders but looks wrong (cropped, blurry, washed out)
+5. The file renders but looks wrong (cropped, blurry, washed out)

 FAQ